ecmwf/ecflow/Doc/online/change_history/change_history.rst

 ==================

 4.0.0 (production, October 2013)
+   - ecflowview    : add %VARIABLE% syntax in ecflowview.menu
+                         add Web Menu (second level access to manual, script, job, output) add '.' as part of the task name to filter directory content in output window add write ecflowview.menu menu
+                     TimeLine accessible from Menu for server node and task node
    - ecflowview    : logout-login fix
    - ecflowview    : Limited support to allow new clients to interact with old servers
    - ecflowview    : ECFLOW-71 error in ecflow on delete using GUID